isc-projects/stork/doc/install.rst

 .. warning::

-   You must to use the ``--allow-untrusted`` flag.
+   For the time being, using the ``--allow-untrusted`` flag is the only option.
 The FPM packaging tool we use to prepare the package doesn't support the signatures for the APK package type.

 Setup